CSCfi/csc-user-guide/docs/apps/lastools.md

 # LAStools

-[LAStools](https://rapidlasso.com/lastools) is a collection of tools for LiDAR processing.
+[LAStools](https://rapidlasso.com/lastools) is a collection of tools for LiDAR data processing.

 ## Usage